OlexOlex/TPE-Module/README.md

 * Cables (a few thicker ones for the main power, thinner ones for the signals)
 * 1 N-Channel (MOS)FET transistor (I used an AOD407)
 * 1 NPN Transistor (used one of the primitive BC108 ones, but likely any one turning on at 3.3V or lower will work)
-* Additionally you might want dust covers for the micro-USB port and the sockets and a prototyping pcb, shrinking tube might be useful as well
+* Additionally you might want dust covers for the micro-USB port and the sockets, a "prototyping" pcb (no breadboard) and shrinking tube might be useful as well
 * For building a small bullet vibrator a common mobile phone vibration motor and some tube, shrinking tube and a rubber foot/etc for a case + a 2 wire cable

 ### Tools needed: